buh2003/SpikeSortingPCA_DBSCAN/README.md

-## Software designed to handle raw data formats exported to Matlab format from Labchart software.
+## The software is designed to handle raw data formats exported to Matlab from Labchart software.

+IMPORTANT: Currently only supports data aquired with a 20 kHz sampling rate.

 IMPORTANT: Export data in the following order: Raw trace, Force Trace, Displacement Trace.